 What is PREP?

 PREP prepares you to be a successful applicant for quality PhD or MD/PhD biomedical research training.
-The program gives you the skills to effectively present your research work.
+The one-year program gives you the skills to effectively present your research work.
 The program also mentors your transition from scientific worker to scientist and prepares you to understand current scientific work in your field and in relevant related fields.

 PREP trainees receive a salary and health insurance.
+The PREP salary is equivalent to the Basic Science PhD stipend.

 Research & Research Mentoring During PREP